Old Masters - New Visions & Nexus Muse LLC. Presents

 -

-Master Instruction from Philip Rubinov Jacobson and Mantra Cora, who honor each student’s unique creative path with personalized support.
+Master Instruction from Philip Rubinov Jacobson and inspiration support from our artist-in-residence, Mantra Cora, who honor each student’s unique creative path with personalized support.

 -